-Marriage avoids probate if real property is owned as either as “joint tenants,” “community property with the right of survivorship” or in a trust.
+Marriage avoids probate if real property is owned as “joint tenants,” “community property with the right of survivorship,” or in a trust.

 If the marriage ends because of the death of one spouse, an affidavit of death is needed by the survivor to inform the County recorder of the death.
 If the marriage ends in divorce, the soon-to-be-non-owning spouse must transfer his or her interest by deed to the other spouse.